p4lang/p4analyzer/docs/contributing.md

 setup), then run '`p4analyzer --version`' to retrieve the version number.

 If possible, try and include an _isolated_ way in which the bug can be reproduced, and describe both the expected and actual behaviors.
-When creating your bug, please add the `'C-bug'` label to it.
+When creating your bug, please add the `'bug'` label to it.

 ## Have an idea for an improvement, or a new feature?
 We also accept _proposals_ for features or ideas as issues.
 Use the 'Proposal' Issue template to ensure that your new